-TITLE OF EACH CLASS TRADING SYMBOL(S) NAME OF EACH EXCHANGE ON WHICH REGISTERED Common Stock, par value \$0.01 per share MCO New York Stock Exchange 1.75% Senior Notes Due 2027 MCO 27 New York Stock Exchange 0.950% Senior Notes Due 2030 MCO 30 New York Stock Exchange SECURITIES - S REGISTERED PURSUANT TO NONE SECTION 12(g) OF THE ACT: Indicate by check mark if the registrant is a well-known sea asoned issuer, as defined in Rule 405 of the Securities Act.
-Yes ☑ No □ Indicate by check mark if the registrant is not required to fil e reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes $\ \square$ No $\ \square$ Section 13 or 15(d) of the Securities Exchange Act of 1934 during the reports), and (2) has been subject to such filing requirements for the past 9 Data File required to be submitted pursuant to Rule 405 of Regulation S-T are registrant was required to submit such files).
-Yes \boxdot No \Box r, a non-accelerated filer, a smaller reporting company, or emerging growth g company," and "emerging growth company" in Rule 12b-2 of the Exchang Large Accelerated Filer $\ \ \ \ \ \ \ \ \ \ \ \ \ $ Non-accelerated Filer □ Smaller reporting company $\ \square$ Emerging growth company $\ \square$ If an emerging growth company, indicate by check mark if financial accounting standards provided pursuant to Section se the extended transition period for complying with any new or revised nagement's assessment of the effectiveness of its internal control over be registered public accounting firm that prepared or issued its audit report.
-If securities are registered pursuant to Section 12(b) of the correction of an error to previously issued financial statement ther the financial statements of the registrant included in the filing reflect the Indicate by check mark whether any of those error correcti the registrant's executive officers during the relevant recov d a recovery analysis of incentive-based compensation received by any of 1(b). \Box Indicate by check mark whether the registrant is a shell co mpany (as defined in Rule 12b-2 of the Act).
-Yes □ No ☑ The aggregate market value of Moody's Corporation Comm Stock Exchange on such date) was approximately \$64 billi on June 30, 2023 (based upon its closing transaction price on the New York As of January 31, 2024, 182.5 million shares of Common S Stock of Moody's Corporation wer e outstanding.
+TITLE OF EACH CLASS TRADING SYMBOL(S) NAME OF EACH EXCHANGE ON WHICH REGISTERED Common Stock, par value \$0.01 per share MCO New York Stock Exchange 1.75% Senior Notes Due 2027 MCO 27 New York Stock Exchange 0.950% Senior Notes Due 2030 MCO 30 New York Stock Exchange

+SECURITIES REGISTERED PURSUANT TO SECTION 12(g) OF THE ACT: NONE

+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes 🗵 No 🗆

+Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes 🗆 No 🗹

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes 🗵 No 🗆

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes 🗹 No 🗆

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Accelerated Filer Non-accelerated Filer

+Smaller reporting company П Emerging growth company

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

+Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.7262(b)) by the registered public accounting firm that prepared or issued its audit report. 🗵

+If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect the correction of an error to previously issued financial statements.

+Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to §240.10D-1(b). □

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
+Yes \Box No \bigtriangledown

+The aggregate market value of Moody's Corporation Common Stock held by nonaffiliates on June 30, 2023 (based upon its closing transaction price on the New York Stock Exchange on such date) was approximately \$64 billion.

+As of January 31, 2024, 182.5 million shares of Common Stock of Moody's Corporation were outstanding.

+DOCUMENTS INCORPORATED BY REFERENCE

+Portions of the Registrant's definitive proxy statement for use in connection with its annual meeting of stockholders scheduled to be held on April 16, 2024, are incorporated by reference into Part III of this Form 10-K